kujenga/website/content/blog/go-templates/index.md

 In the below snippet we define a variable called `render` which is a function wrapped with the [`syscall/js.FuncOf`][goSyscallJSFuncOf] function.
 In the last line of the snippet, that variable is then set on the `global` object, making it available globally on the page that this code is loaded into.
+You can click through at the bottom of the snippet to see the full file.

 The function itself is relatively straightforward, performing the following
 steps: